Wife’s kidney donation saved husband from chronic kidney disease | Case study

 Treatment

-After consultations with the team of kidney transplant surgeons - Dr. Vishwambhar Nath, Dr. Abhik Debnath and Dr. K Ravichandra, it was determined that a renal transplant was the only way to salvage the patient.
+After consultations with the team of Kidney Transplant Surgeons at PACE Hospitals, Hyderabad, Dr. Vishwambhar Nath, Dr. Abhik Debnath, and Dr. K Ravichandra, it was determined that a renal transplant was the only way to salvage the patient.

-With necessary investigations done & clearances obtained, the patient underwent living donor kidney transplantation (LDKT), receiving the right kidney.
+With necessary investigations done & clearances obtained, the patient underwent Living Donor Kidney Transplant in Hyderabad at Pace hospitals, receiving the right kidney.
 The procedure was supervised by the consultant nephrologist & renal transplant physician Dr. A Kishore Kumar, and it was accomplished devoid of any complications.

 Concerning the renal profile and the transplanted kidney, the post-operative period was uneventful.
 Since both the recipient and the donor are A+ blood group, incompatible complications can be ruled out.
 The graft placed in the right iliac fossa and end to side anastomosis to external iliac artery and vein.